frolkate/rsschool-cv/cv.md

 ## About Me

 >I work as a specialist in the Software User Support department at a bank for 8 years.
 Got into the bank by distribution.
->I am currently on maternity leave.
-I am a software engineer by education.
+>I am a software engineer by education.
 >After graduating from university for a long time I could not decide who I want to be and what I want to do.
 >That's why I'm here  - *RS School*.
 >My goal is to gain the skills and knowledge to apply for a position Junior Frontend Developer.